seven1m/onebody/README.md

 Operating System: Mac or Linux (See Vagrant above if you're on Windows)

 1. Install Ruby 2.2.2 or higher (we recommend you use [rbenv](https://github.com/sstephenson/rbenv) or [RVM](https://rvm.io/)).
-2. Install MySQL.
+1. Install MySQL.
-3. Install Git.
+1. Install Git.
-4. Install ImageMagick.
+1. Install ImageMagick.
-5. Install Node.js.
+1. Install Node.js.
-6. `git clone git://github.com/churchio/onebody.git && cd onebody`
+1. `git clone git://github.com/churchio/onebody.git && cd onebody`
-7. `mysql -uroot -e "grant all on onebody_dev.* to onebody@localhost identified by 'onebody';"`
+1. `mysql -uroot -e "grant all on onebody_dev.* to onebody@localhost identified by 'onebody';"`
-8. `mysql -uroot -e "grant all on onebody_test.* to onebody@localhost identified by 'onebody';"`
+1. `mysql -uroot -e "grant all on onebody_test.* to onebody@localhost identified by 'onebody';"`
-9. `cp config/database.yml{.mysql-example,}`
+1. `cp config/database.yml{.mysql-example,}`
+1. `gem install bundler`
-10. `bundle install` (If you get an error installing eventmachine, you might need to do [this](http://stackoverflow.com/a/31516586/197498))
+1. `bundle install` (If you get an error installing eventmachine, you might need to do [this](http://stackoverflow.com/a/31516586/197498))
-11. `cp config/secrets.yml{.example,} && vim config/secrets.yml` and add a random secret token to both the "development" and "test" sections (you can use `rake secret` to generate a new random secret).
+1. `cp config/secrets.yml{.example,} && vim config/secrets.yml` and add a random secret token to both the "development" and "test" sections (you can use `rake secret` to generate a new random secret).
-12. `rake db:create db:schema:load db:seed`
+1. `rake db:create db:schema:load db:seed`
-13. `rails server`
+1. `rails server`

 Now visit the site running in development mode at http://localhost:3000.